 Maggie the Ross pediatrician

-Maggie works as a pediatrician in a big hospital system in Atlanta, and Enrique works at a VCA clinic in St. Louis.
+Maggie works as a pediatrician in a big hospital system in Atlanta.
+Tim works at a VCA clinic in St. Louis.

 Maggie is eligible for Public Service Loan Forgiveness.
 She has one year left of residency at a $60,000 salary.
 She then earns an attending income of $160,000, adjusted upwards for inflation.
 Here’s PSLF vs private refinancing at 5%.